GMRES-Accelerated ADMM for Quadratic Objectives

 \textbf{Constraint preconditioner II (Constr II). }Solve the Schur complement system (\ref{eq:schur}) using a symmetric positive definite Krylov method like conjugate residuals, with

 serving as preconditioner.
 This is derived by using the Schur complement from the previous preconditioner to precondition the Schur complement of (\ref{eq:kkt2}).
 The preconditioned problem has coefficient matrix $Q^{T}\tilde{D}Q,$ whose eigenvalues lie in the real interval $[\mu,L]$.
-Accordingly, conjugate residuals converges to an $\epsilon$-accurate solution within $O(\sqrt{\kappa})$ iterations.
+Accordingly, conjugate residuals converges within $O(\sqrt{\kappa})$ iterations.

 \textbf{Hermitian Skew-Hermitian Splitting (HSS).} Solve the reduced augmented system (\ref{eq:kkt2}) using a general Krylov method like GMRES, with

 as preconditioner.
 Small choices of the parameter $\alpha$ work best, though the method is not sensitive to its exact value~\cite{benzi2003optimization,benzi2004preconditioner,simoncini2004spectral}.
 Note that $M_{4}$ requires matrix-vector products with $(\alpha^{2}I+B^{T}B)^{-1}$ to be efficient.
 When $\alpha$ is sufficiently small, this matrix may be approximated, e.g. using a few iteration of conjugate gradients preconditioned by $B^{T}B$.
 To keep our implementation simple, we set $\alpha=1/L$ (as recommended by Simoncini and Benzi~\cite{simoncini2004spectral}) and explicitly precompute a Cholesky factorization for $\alpha^{2}I+B^{T}B$.